colepeters/multiselect/README.md

 #### Time

-Unless my colleagues in engineering and design are already proficient in the exact technical stack and philosophy this architecture embodies, I presume that time will be made avaialable by the organization for me to provide a thorough introduction to those colleagues before the organization can begin shipping features and products backed by this stack.
+Unless my colleagues in engineering and design are already proficient in the exact technical stack and philosophy this architecture embodies, I presume that time will be made available by the organization for me to provide a thorough introduction to those colleagues before the organization can begin shipping features and products backed by this stack.

 The strength of this architecture/approach lies in rapid and consistent iteration, however this is premised on the individuals involved all being able to speak the same language.
 As the focus on composability and contraints baked into this system are not necessarily standard practice, and several of the libraries used may not be familiar to my fellow engineers in particular, I would want to make sure my colleagues were all well equipped to make this system a success.